Jump to Navigation

 • Leave any unread books and all the Vieques material for the next guest.

-• Always lock all the many ground floor doors = when you leave even for a short time.
+• Always lock all the many ground floor doors when you leave even for a short time.
 You do not have to close the louvered windows since each of them has security bars embedded in them.
-However lower the ones on the kitchen wall (and the one near the bed= in Piloto) when you go to sleep at night or it will rain into the house.
+However, lower the ones on the kitchen wall (and the one near the bed in Piloto) when you go to sleep at night or it will rain into the house.

 • Put out the garbage in the receptacles on the road so the trucks can pick it up.
+Keep a lid on it or the garbage low down in the can or the horses will eat it and make a mess on the road.

 • You can leave the porch furniture out on the porch during your stay but please put it back into the house before you leave.